 Some potential risks of burdock include the following:

 - Burdock is considered to be safe to eat, but you should only buy it from reputable sellers and should never collect it in the wild.
-The Burdock plant resembles and is in the same plant family as belladonna nightshade plants, which are highly toxic.
+The Burdock plant resembles belladonna nightshade plants, which are highly toxic.
 They often grow together.

 - If you’re taking burdock supplements, take small doses only in moderation.
 More research is needed to determine the safety of the supplement.

 - Burdock root is a natural diuretic, so you shouldn’t take it if you’re dehydrated.
 You also shouldn’t take it if you’re also taking other diuretics or water pills, as it can increase dehydration.

 - If you’re allergic to chrysanthemums or daisies, you may be at an increased risk of having an allergic reaction to burdock root and should avoid it.

 - Pregnant women or women trying to become pregnant shouldn’t take burdock root or supplements.

 There are a number of different forms of burdock root available.
 These include: